Online and Distribution-Free Robustness: Regression and Contextual Bandits with Huber Contamination: Introduction

 \subsection{Background}

 The field of robust statistics was founded over five decades ago by John Tukey \cite{tukey1960survey, tukey1975mathematics}, Peter Huber \cite{huber1964robust} and others and seeks to design estimators that are provably robust to some fraction of their data being adversarially corrupted.
 However these estimators are generally not efficiently computable in high-dimensional settings \cite{bernholt2006robust, hardt2013algorithms}.
 After a decades long lull we have recently seen considerable progress in algorithmic robust statistics \cite{diakonikolas2019robust, lai2016agnostic, diakonikolas2017being, charikar2017learning, klivans2018efficient, diakonikolas2019sever, hopkins2018mixture, kothari2018robust,bakshi2020outlier,kane2020robust,diakonikolas2020robustly}.
-The first works \cite{diakonikolas2019robust, lai2016agnostic} focused on robust parameter estimation.
-The key insight is that uncorrupted data often enjoys various spectral regularity properties that make it possible to efficiently search for low-dimensional projections that can be used to identify corrupted data.
+The first works \cite{diakonikolas2019robust, lai2016agnostic} focused on robust parameter estimation tasks, like robust mean estimation.
+The key insight from these works is that uncorrupted data often enjoys various spectral regularity properties, and this makes it possible to efficiently search for low-dimensional projections that can be used to identify corrupted data.

 Since then many of these ideas have found a number of exciting further applications, such as performing robust regression \cite{klivans2018efficient,bakshi2020robust,zhu2020robust,cherapanamjeri2020optimal} or minimizing a strongly convex function when your gradients can be adversarially corrupted \cite{diakonikolas2019sever}.
-However what these works all share in common is that they are based on assumptions that the uncorrupted data is somehow evenly spread out.
+However, what these works all share in common is that they are based on assumptions that the uncorrupted data is somehow evenly spread out.
 These assumptions can either come about by explicitly assuming a generative model, like a Gaussian \cite{diakonikolas2019robust} or a mixture of Gaussians \cite{bakshi2020outlier,kane2020robust,diakonikolas2020robustly}, or through a deterministic condition like hypercontractivity \cite{klivans2018efficient} or certifiable sub-Guassianity \cite{hopkins2018mixture, kothari2018robust}.